cheneyyu/PhaSeq/readme.md

 - biopython == 1.72
 - tqdm >= 4

-After entering the file directory of PhaSeq, You can use follow code to install all requirments.
+After entering the file directory of PhaSeq, you can use the following code to install all requirments.

 `
 pip install -r requirments.txt